How I Snagged $400 Flights to the USA at Christmas & Saved Our Family $7700!

 Before I knew it (in less than a year), we had enough points for the three of us to fly return from Melbourne to L.A just after X-mas this year and during the school holidays.

-It's quite a simple process (especially once set up) and has been absolutely worth it for us because once you've got enough points, you can cover the entire flight costs and only pay the taxes
+It's quite a simple process (especially once set up) and has been absolutely worth it for us because once you've got enough points, you can cover the entire flight costs and only pay the taxes.

 Of course, if you want to fly Business or First Class, you’ll need a lot more points.
 But if you're happy with Economy like us, then it's definitely achievable FAST.

-It cost us 84K points per person to fly Melbourne to L.A return, but you can fly to somewhere like Bali or Thailand for 40K points.
+It cost us 84K points per person to fly Melbourne to L.A return, but you can fly to somewhere like Bali or Thailand return for 40K points.

 There are so many destinations you can fly to with Qantas using points, including within Australia, and I’ve never found availability to be an issue (especially if you book early).